United Kingdom in the Eurovision Song Contest: 21st century

 2022 runner-up Sam Ryder became the highest-scoring UK entrant with 466 points.

 For the 2022 contest, the BBC retained the internal selection format, this time working in partnership with TaP Music.
 Sam Ryder and his song "Space Man" were selected for the contest and went on to place second with 466 points, the best result achieved by the UK since 1998, earning the most points in the jury vote, and the most points ever received for a UK entry.
 Ryder also won the Marcel Bezençon Award in the Press category, becoming the first ever UK act to receive the award since its inception in 2002.
 He was praised by the media for his positive attitude and desire to change the UK public and press' perception of the contest.

 The BBC continued its partnership with TaP Music for the 2023 contest, after the success of 2022.
 However, they were unable to replicate the previous year's success, with Mae Muller and her entry "I Wrote a Song" finishing in 25th place on home soil in Liverpool, with 24 points in total.
 Later that year, TaP Music announced that it would end its partnership with the BBC.
-Former Years & Years frontman Olly Alexander with "Dizzy" finished 18th in 2024, receiving 46 points, all from the juries.
-Girl group Remember Monday with "What the Hell Just Happened?" placed 19th in 2025, receiving 88 points, placing in 10th for jury points, however they failed to receive any points from the public vote placing in last in public votes alongside hosts Switzerland.
-It was the second year in a row that the United Kingdom received 0 points from the public vote.
+Former Years & Years frontman Olly Alexander with "Dizzy" finished 18th in 2024 with 46 points, all from the juries.
+Girl group Remember Monday with "What the Hell Just Happened?" placed 19th in 2025 with 88 points, also all from the juries.
+Look Mum No Computer with "Eins, Zwei, Drei" finished 25th (last) in 2026 with one point, again all from the juries.

 On 24 January 2024, the BBC announced that a number of series' tender rights would be put up for auction as part of the corporation's "Competitive Tender" policy, allowing third-parties to bid on producing the programme.
 On 9 August, it was announced that BBC Studios had retained the tender to produce the UK live coverage for two years starting in May 2026.
 In the event that the UK wins during the validity of this tender, as host broadcaster, the BBC would run a separate tender to select the producer of a UK-hosted contest.
+In September 2026, it was revealed that a parliamentary committee would hold a state of play inquiry to investigate the country's performance in recent contests following a string of bottom-tier finishes.